 Healthy living should be simple.
-These basic rules to feel great and live healthier is all you need.
+These basic rules are all you need to feel great and live healthier.

 Health advice has gotten complicated!
 We live in a culture where experts are ignored, science is questioned, and everyone has an opinion about health and weight loss.